g-merrill/making-a-flask-react-app-from-scratch/README.md

 …
 ```
-) Remember to have server running via the 'flask run' command
+* Remember to have server running via the 'flask run' command
-) Now in Postman, the /api/items get request should show the data you entered!
+* Now in Postman, the '/api/items' get request should show the data you entered!

+-------------- SWITCHING TO POSTGRES --------------

-) Okay now we are going to get things up and running on your app deployed on heroku with the Postgres db
+* Okay now we are going to get things up and running on your app deployed on heroku with the Postgres db
-) First, in api/\_\_init\_\_.py, switch the commented-out lines :
+57) First, in api/\_\_init\_\_.py, switch the commented-out lines :
 ```
 …